-Equation (10) suggests a bound on endogeneity motivated by plausible limits to effect size and OVB.
+Eq.
+(10) suggests a bound on endogeneity motivated by plausible limits to effect size and OVB.
 In the AK91 scenario, for instance, it seems reasonable to assume that the (causal) economic returns to schooling are no more than double the OLS estimand.
-Under these restrictions, the descriptive statistics in Table 1, which approximate $\frac{\sigma_v}{\sigma_e}$ at around 5.2 in this case, suggest $|\rho|$ can be no more than about 0.41.
+Under these restrictions, the descriptive statistics in Table 1, which approximate $\frac{\sigma{U}}{\sigma{e}}$ at around 5.2 in this case, suggest $|\rho|$ can be no more than about 0.41.
 Although substantial, this is still below the 0.565 and 0.76 values beyond which coverage deteriorates.
-With $\beta$ bounded below by zero, large magnitudes of $\rho$ require $\beta$ to far exceed $\beta{WOLS}$ .
-Only when the causal effect of schooling is triple the OLS estimand (so that OLS is too small by 0.16) does the endogeneity danger zone become relevant.
+With β bounded below by zero, large magnitudes of ρ require β to far exceed β{WOLS} .
+Only when the causal effect of schooling is triple the OLS estimand (so that OLS is too small by 0.16) does the endogeneity danger zone become relevant.9

 Many microeconometric IV applications involve linear probability models in which causal effects are changes in probabilities.
 This also has implications for endogeneity.
-The AE98 estimates of the effect of the birth of a third child on female labor force participation in 1980, for example, range from roughly -0.18 for OLS to -0.12 for IV.
+The AE98 OLS estimates of the effect of the birth of a third child on female labor force participation in 1980, for example, are roughly -0.18.
 Labor force participation rates for women with only two children run around 57%.
-Causal effects might therefore be as large as -0.57, but no larger, since probabilities can't be negative.
-In this case, $\frac{\sigma_v}{\sigma_e}$ is about 1 (again, using standard deviations in the data rather than residuals), so $\beta{OLS} - \beta$ can be no larger than -0.18 + 0.57 = 0.39, thereby bounding $\rho$ at this value.
-This generous bound makes no use of the fact that selection bias is likely to make OLS estimates of family-size effects on female supply too large (in magnitude) rather than too small.
+Causal effects might therefore be as large as -0.57, but no larger, since probabilities cannot be negative.
+In this case, $\frac{\sigma_v}{\sigma_e}$ is about 1 (again, using standard deviations in the data rather than residuals), so $\beta{OLS} - \beta$ can be no larger than -0.18 + 0.57 = 0.39, thereby bounding ρ at this value.
+This generous bound ignores the fact that selection bias is likely to make OLS estimates of family-size effects on female supply too large (in magnitude) rather than too small.
 Other applications with Bernoulli outcomes admit similar sorts of bounds.

 A related argument, appropriate for models with continuous outcomes, shows endogeneity to be constrained by plausible values for causal effects measured in standard deviation units.
 This line of reasoning is especially apt for education research where standardized effect sizes are widely reported.
 The influential Tennessee STAR class size experiment analyzed in Krueger (1999), for instance, generated a reduction of 7 students per class, roughly one standard deviation of class size in the AL99 data.
-The STAR experiment yielded treatment effects of about $0.2\sigma$ , an impact typical of education interventions deemed to have been effective.
+The STAR experiment yielded treatment effects of about 0.2σ , an impact typical of education interventions deemed effective.
 At the same time, education researchers often view effect sizes as large as half a standard deviation in the outcome distribution as rare, if not implausible.
-Using the fact that $\frac{\sigma_u}{\sigma_e}$ is about equal to $(1 - R_p^2)$ in the AL99 data, the scenario of a half-standard deviation effect size generated by a one-standard deviation reduction in class size implies $\frac{\sigma_u}{\sigma_e} \frac{\beta}{1-R_p^2} = -0.5$ on the second line of eq.
+Scaling this effect by the ratio $\sigma_Y/\sigma_D = 1.17$ puts β at -0.59.
+Using the fact that $\frac{\sigma_v}{\sigma_e}$ is about equal to $0.85(1 - R_p^2)$ in the AL99 data, the scenario of a half-standard deviation effect size generated by a one-standard deviation reduction in class size implies $\frac{\sigma_v}{\sigma_e} = -0.50$ on the second line of Eq.
 (10).
-At the same time, OLS estimates of class size effects in AL99 are mostly zero (as is often found in class size research; see e.g., Hanushek (1986)), so the magnitude of endogeneity is capped at 0.51.
+At the same time, OLS estimates of class size effects in AL99 are mostly zero (as is often found in class size research; see e g., Hanushek (1986)), so the magnitude of endogeneity in this case is capped around 0.50.